-BROADCAST RATE/ACRE ATE/ACRE WEED HERBICIDE MOA REI/PHI (Hours or Days) AMOUNT OF FORMULATION LBS ACTIVE (AI or AE) REMARKS AND PRECAUTIONS EARLY PR EPLAN T BURNDOWN N OF GLYPHOSATE -RESISTANT H EARLY PREPLANT BURNDOWN OF GLYPHOSATE-RESISTANT HORSEWEED - ANY VARIETY Glyphosate-resistant horseweed is common.
-2,4-D or dicamba is glyphosate + 6 + - 48 H/ N/A see glyphosate + 0.75-1.13 (lb ae) + Glyphosate plus 2,4-D plus Valor SX, or glyphosate plus dicamba plus Valor are the preferred treatments . needed to control emerged plants while the Valor provides 2,4-D amme numerous brands 4 see label (ae di) c e .u See sections above on plant back intervals for each product addressed. residual control. + flumioxazin Volor SV other 51 $^{+}{+}$ + + 0.063 Carefully follow label directions for cleaning sprayer after each use!
+BROADCAST RATE/ACRE ATE/ACRE WEED HERBICIDE MOA REI/PHI (Hours or Days) AMOUNT OF FORMULATION LBS ACTIVE (AI or AE) REMARKS AND PRECAUTIONS EARLY PR EPLAN T BURNDOW!
+N OF GLYPHOSATE -RESISTANT HO EARLY PREPLANT BURNDOWN OF GLYPHOSATE-RESISTANT HORSEWEED - ANY VARIETY Glyphosate-resistant horseweed is common.
+2.4-D or dicamba is glyphosate + 6 + 48 H/ N/A see glyphosate + 0.75-1.13 (lb ae) Glyphosate plus 2,4-D plus Valor SX, or glyphosate plus dicamba plus Valor are the preferred treatments . needed to control emerged 2,4-D amine numerous brands 4 see label 0.95 (lb ae) See sections above on plant back intervals for each product addressed. residual control. + flumioxazin + 41 + + 0.063 Carefully follow label directions for cleaning sprayer after each use!
 Applications should be made prior to April for maximum timeliness.
-WDG 2 oz Other brands of flumioxazin are also available including Outflank, Panther, and Rowel; however, these products do not have the same plant-back intervals as Valor, see label.
-For PPO-resistance manage- glyphosate + 6 + 24 H/ N/A see glyphosate 0.75-1.13 (lb ae) + 2,4-D and dicamba volatility occurs and is influenced by environmental ment, make only 3 applications of Valor or Reflex (or generics) on a field in 3 years. d icamba Clarity, other 4 SL +4 + 8 fl oz + 0.25 + 0.063 conditions, soil types, and formulations selected; avoid off-target issues. f lumioxazin Valor SX, other 51 WDG 14 2 oz 0000 Paraquat mixtures and paraquat 22 24 H/ 1 A Georgia 24(c) Direx label allows applications up to the day ahead of planting glufosinate mixtures are not as effective as those mixtures above.
-Gramoxone 25 Firestorm, Parazone N/A 4 pt 2.7 pt IT a strip-tulage implement is run between Direx application and planting.
-If no tillage occurs between Direx application and planting then one should wait at 3S + dium + ۲ + 4 + 0.75-1 least 10 days prior to planting.
+Valor SX, other 51 WDG 2 oz Other brands of flumioxazin are also available including Outflank, Panther, and Rowel; however, these products do not have the same plant-back intervals as Valor, see label.
+For PPO-resistance manage- ment, make only 3 amilications glyphosate + 6 + 24 H/ N/A see glyphosate + 0.75-1.13 (lb ae) 2,4-D and dicamba volatility occurs and is influenced by environmental dicamba Clarity, other 4 SL 4 + 8 fl oz 0.25 conditions, soil types, and formulations selected; avoid off-target issues. flumioxazin Valor SX, other 51 WDG + 1 2 oz 600:0 22 24 H/ 7 1 A Georgia 24(c) Direx label allows applications up to the day ahead of planting if a critical independent is run between Direx and incition of algorithms. effective as those mixtures above. - 4 pt 2.7 pt a supported in position and planting then one should wait at the state of the state 55 + diuron + + 1 5-2 nt + 0.75-1 least 10 days prior to planting.
 Do not apply on sand or loamy sand soil.
 Suggest avoiding diuron PRE if following shortened plant-back interval.
-Direx 4 F 10 2- C. I Spray when daytime temps exceed 70°F. Add 1 gal of crop oil concentrate/100 gal of spray mix.
-May add 2,4-D or dicamba to improve control of emerged plants; follow proper plant-back intervals. glufosinate Liberty 2.34 S 10 12 H/ N/A 29-43 fl oz 0.53-0.79 Recommended for fields where growers have failed to control glyphosate- resistant horseweed and it is too late for 2,4-D or dicamba.
-If greater than 29 oz/A is applied preplant, the season total applied cannot exceed 72 fl oz/A. To maximize control : >15 GPA water volume, medium spray droplet, warm temperatures, high humidity, bright sunlight, good soil moisture, and do not spray within 1.5 hours of sunrise or 1 hour of sunset.
+Direx 4 F Spray when daytime temps exceed 70°F. Add 1 gal of crop oil concentrate/100 gal of spray mix.
+May add 2,4-D or dicamba to improve control of emerged plants; follow proper plant-back intervals. glufosinate Liberty 2.34 S 10 12 H/ N/A 29.43 fl oz 0.53-0.79 Recommended for fields where growers have failed to control glyphosateresistant horseweed and it is too late for 2,4-D or dicamba.
+If greater than 29 oz/A is applied preplant, the season total applied cannot exceed 72 fl oz/A. To maximize control: >15 GPA water volume, medium spray droplet, warm temperatures, high humidity, bright sunlight, good soil moisture, and do not spray within 1.5 hours of sunrise or 1 hour of sunset.
 Cheetah and Interline have been tested and performed similarly to Liberty, see labels.
 Other brands are available.